tpajay/SpringBootDockerMongoDB/README.md

 <br/>

-* Also check out the RestTemplateTest.java class.
+Also check out the RestTemplateTest.java class for example using RestTemplate to get JSON data and convert JSON data to POJO

 <br/>